Workiva/react_testing_library/doc/migration_guides/expectations.md

 ## Assertions Verifying Props and State Values

 The most common pattern to be migrated is checking an instance's prop or state are the expected values.
-Before migrating these types of expectations, it's import to understand the concept of [use case testing][entrypoint-use-case].
+Before migrating these types of expectations, it's import to understand the concept of [use case testing][entrypoint-use-cases].

 This section covers:

-- Asserting Props or State are Set as Expected
+- Checking that default props are set as expected
-- Verifying Styles or Class Names
+- Verifying a re-render updates the component as expected

 For all of these scenarios, the approach is to shift from checking the underlying values to what the user should expect to see in the application when the props and state are set to those values.
 In simple cases, the thought process that can be followed here is: